Functional Lab Tests For The Digestive System

 sIgA is the immune system's first line of defense.
 If sIgA is too low, the immune system can't easily target and eliminate antigens in the GI system.
 This allows bacteria and antigens to cross the gut lining and trigger other kinds of immune responses (IgG reactions).

-The page on autoimmune hypothyroidism has much more information on this phenomena.
+The page on autoimmune hypothyroidism has much more information on this phenomenon.

 This leads to a deregulation in the immune system, whereas in some ways it's under active, and in other ways it's over active.
 Many immune system disorders ranging from allergies, asthma and auto-immune disease are affected by sIgA.